-Table A1 in the Appendix describes sample characteristics based on EITC eligibility.
-Panel A lists variables for the child that are included as controls in our baseline "difference" specifications: child gender, age, number of siblings, and race.
-Panel B includes additional variables used as controls in our OLS "levels" regressions and a robustness specification.
-These include mother's characteristics like age, completed education, Armed Forces Qualification Test (AFQT) score, and whether she lived with both natural parents at age 14.
+Table B1 in Appendix B describes sample characteristics based on EITC eligibility.
+Panel A lists variables for the child that are included as controls in our baseline 'difference' specifications: child gender, age, number of siblings, and race.
+Panel B includes additional variables used as controls in our OLS 'levels' regressions and a robustness specification.
+These include mother's characteristics like age, completed education, AFQT score, and whether she lived with both natural parents at age 14.
 It also includes the mother's marital status in the previous year (corresponding to the year income is measured), household composition variables, spouse's age, and education measures of the mother's parents and spouse.